-‘Celebrity Big Brother:’ Second Place Winner Ricky Williams Discusses Different Final Two Outcomes
+‘Celebrity Big Brother’: Second Place Winner Ricky Williams Discusses Different Final Two Outcomes

 — Big Brother (@CBSBigBrother) February 14, 2019

-Natalie Eva Marie would have definitely voted for Lolo over Ricky if the bobsledder made it to the final two, and would have voted for Ricky if he opted to take Dina to the end.
+Natalie Eva Marie would have definitely voted for Lolo over Ricky if the bobsledder made it to the final two and would have voted for Ricky if he opted to take Dina to the end.

 Based on gameplay, alliances, and friendships in the house, Ricky was more than likely going to lose to any woman he took to the final two.
 His second place winning of $50,000 was probably the best case scenario regardless of who he chose.